odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 # Egeria Operator Development

 The Egeria operator is being developed at https://github.com/odpi/egeria-k8s-operator - see here for

 * [Issues](https://github.com/odpi/egeria-k8s-operator)
-* prereqs/dependencies
+* Prerequisites/dependencies
-* feedback, getting involved
+* Feedback, getting involved
-* build, install, and usage instructions
+* Build, install, and usage instructions

 ## Design considerations

 ### Egeria configurations

 Custom Resource definitions allow for a very detailed specification of what we want our Egeria deployment to be.
-However Egeria itself already has a sophisticated approach to configuration - some elements of which are still evolving.
+However, Egeria itself already has a sophisticated approach to configuration - some elements of which are still evolving.

 It could be possible to try and fully expose this configuration as a CRD.
-However due to the complexity, fluidity, and duplication the Operator instead will add k8s deployment specific information around existing Egeria configurations.
+However, due to the complexity, fluidity, and duplication the Operator instead will add k8s deployment specific information around existing Egeria configurations.

 It's therefore imperative we keep the **Authoring** of server configuration distinct from **Deployment**.
-The deployment environment will be different in a Kubernetes environment (hostnames, service names etc)
+The deployment environment will be different in a Kubernetes environment (hostnames, service names, etc.)

-Initially the egeria config document will be used verbatim, however if processing is needed, a [Admission Webhook](https://sdk.operatorframework.io/docs/building-operators/golang/webhook/) could be used to validate ([validating](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook)) & convert ([mutating](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook)) the config before storing in k8s.
+Initially the egeria config document will be used verbatim, however if processing is needed, an [Admission Webhook](https://sdk.operatorframework.io/docs/building-operators/golang/webhook/) could be used to validate ([validating](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook)) & convert ([mutating](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook)) the config before storing in k8s.
 This approach could also be used for CR validation.

 [Example server configuration documents](https://github.com/odpi/egeria-k8s-operator/tree/main/samples/server)

 ### Scaling & failover

 Kubernetes is a useful container solution that scales from a raspberry pi to huge cloud deployments.
-As such it may be used for anything from development to full enterprise production - and this is a strong part of it's appeal.
+As such it may be used for anything from development to full enterprise production - and this is a strong part of its appeal.
 So the operator must support everything from a small development environment, through to a scalable, reliable cloud environment.

 #### Egeria Platform